Trace maps under weak regularity assumptions

-\centerline{{\bf Abstract}} In this paper we revisit the problem of bounded trace maps on hypersurfaces, for Sobolev spaces.
-We look to this problem from a point of view that is fundamentally different from the one in the classical theory of trace maps.
-In this way, we construct bounded trace maps on {\it rough hypersurfaces}, for Sobolev spaces, under weak assumptions on the regularity of the {\it hypersurfaces}.
-Furthermore, using our trace maps we prove a coarea formula where the level sets are {\it rough hypersurfaces} that satisfy weak regularity assumptions.
+\centerline{{\bf Abstract}} We study bounded trace maps on {\it hypersurfaces } for Sobolev spaces from a point of view that is fundamentally different from the one in the classical theory.
+This allows us to construct bounded trace maps under weak regularity assumptions on the {\it hypersurfaces}.
+In the case of bounded domains in $\mathbf R^n$ we only require the continuity of the boundary.
+For {\it hypersurfaces} in the whole space $\mathbf R^n$ we only assume that the {\it hypersurfaces} are Lebesgue measurable.
+As an application of our trace maps we consider the Dirichlet problem and we prove a coarea formula where the level sets are only assumed to be Lebesgue measurable {\it hypersurfaces}.